 High Heat Appliances

-High heat from hair dryers or curling irons can severely damage hair by breaking down its hydrogen bonds.
+The high heat from hair dryers or curling irons can severely damage hair by breaking down its hydrogen bonds.
 Hair tools should not be used above 347 degrees Fahrenheit.

 Lack of Sun